ascholerChemeketa/cs160Reader/_sources/DataRepresentation/BinaryConversions.rst

 Binary to Decimal
 ---------------------

 To convert a binary value to a decimal one, start with a table of binary column values.
-The rightmost digits of the number should be in the "ones" column, each additional column to the left should be twice the value of the previous column.
-Write your number in the columns - its decimal value is the sum of each of the columns with a 1.
+The rightmost digits of the number should be in the "ones" column and each additional column to the left should be twice the value of the previous column: ...
+64, 32, 16, 8, 4, 2, 1.
+Write your number in the columns so the last digit is in the "ones" column.
+The decimal value of your number is the sum of each of the columns that has a 1 bit in it.

-For example, I want to convert :math:`{11010}_{2}` to decimal - I will need at least five columns and they will be 1s, 2s, 4s, 8s, 16s.
-If I make those columns and write my number it looks like:
+For example, I want to convert :math:`{11010}_{2}` to decimal.
+I will need at least five columns to hold the five bits.
+They will be numbered: 1s, 2s, 4s, 8s, 16s.
+When I write those columns in descending order and write my number it looks like this:

 .. rst-class:: place-values